hackmdio/codimd/docs/guides/providing-terms.md

 To setup your terms of use, you need to provide a document called `terms-of-use.md` which contains them.
 Of course written in Markdown.

-It has to be provided under `./public/docs/` and will be automatically turned into a CodiMD document.
+It has to be provided under `./public/docs/` and will be automatically turned into a HackMD document.
 It will also automatically updated as soon as you change the document on disk.

 As soon as the file exists a link will show up in the bottom part along with the release notes and link to them.